jellyfin/jellyfin-sdk-swift/README.md

 ## WebSocket

-The JellyfinSocket object manages a persistent WebSocket connection to the Jellyfin server, delivering real-time updates from subscriptions like sessions, scheduled tasks, and activity logs.
+`JellyfinSocket` creates and manages a persistent WebSocket connection to the Jellyfin server, delivering real-time updates.
+Once connected, higher volumne endpoints can be subscribed to like sessions, scheduled tasks, or activity logs.

 ```
 /// Create a WebSocket instance with all available parameters